-Recent federal regulations and executive orders have emphasized broadening public participation in transportation planning to include affected groups that have not traditionally been very involved, such as disabled, low-income, persons with limited English proficiency, and minority constituents.
-All DRCOG-hosted public hearings and forums are held in venues that are wheelchair accessible, and DRCOG accommodates and provides services for persons with other disabilities when such services are requested in advance.
-DRCOG's Limited English Proficiency (LEP) Plan outlines how assistance will be provided to such persons.
+Recent federal regulations and executive orders have emphasized broadening public participation in transportation planning to include affected groups that have not traditionally been very involved, such as minority constituents and people with disabilities, low incomes or disabled, low-income, persons with limited English proficiency, and minority constituents.
+All DRCOG-hosted public hearings and forums are held in venues that are wheelchair accessible, and DRCOG accommodates and provides services for persons with other disabilities when such services are requested in advance, DRCOG's Limited English Proficiency (LEP) Plan outlines how such assistance will be provided to such persons.

-Specific goals of DRCOG's public involvement process are:
+Specific goals of DRCOG's public involvement process are to:

-- present information and educate the public about the regional transportation planning process, including the role of the MPO, the DRCOG transportation committee structure, and the types of products that are developed and the implications of those products. - continuously solicit public input through its Board members, public forums, public hearings, corridor studies, attending local community and interest group meetings, distributing questionnaires and newsletters-especially at the beginning of planning processes, at key decision points, and when final drafts are prepared.
-DRCOG makes maximum use of opportunities to speak to communities and organizations at their scheduled meetings; experience has shown that going out to the public rather than expecting the public to come to a DRCOG meeting is more productive. - facilitate information flow between the public and decision-makers by compiling public issues, comments and concerns into complete and concise documents. - consider and respond to public concerns.
+- present information and educate the public about the regional transportation planning process, including the role of the MPO, the DRCOG transportation committee structure, and the types of products that are developed and the implications of those products. - continuously continually solicit public input through its Board members directors, public forums, public hearings, corridor studies, attending local community and interest group meetings, distributing questionnaires and newsletters-especially at the beginning of planning processes, at key decision points, and when final drafts are prepared.
+DRCOG makes maximum use of opportunities to speak to communities and organizations at their scheduled meetings; experience has shown-demonstrated that going out to the public rather than expecting the public to come to a DRCOG meeting is more productive.

+The goal of public involvement is to

+regarding a proposed plan or project

+are made only after the public is made aware of and has the opportunity to assure ensure that the decisions

+- facilitate information flow between the public and decision-makers by compiling public issues, comments and concerns into complete and concise documents. - comment on the proposal. consider and respond to public concerns.
 DRCOG considers public concerns in preparing draft documents.
-The transportation committees and the DRCOG Board consider expressed public concerns when

-The goal of public involvement is to assure that the decisions regarding a proposed plan or project are made only after the public is made aware of and has the opportunity to comment on the proposal.

-DRCOG Board consider expressed public concerns when making decisions.
-DRCOG is responsible for drafting responses to identified issues and for documenting the consideration given to major issues by decision-makers.
-For certain processes (specifically, the Metro Vision RTP and TIP, described in Chapter 4), if significant comments are received on the draft documents, DRCOG prepares a summary, analysis, and report on the disposition of those comments.
+The transportation committees and the DRCOG Board consider expressed public concerns when making decisions.
+DRCOG is responsible for drafting responses to identified issues concerns and for documenting the consideration given to major issues by decisionmakers.
+For certain processes (specifically, the Metro Vision RTP and TIP, described in

+Chapter 4), if significant comments are received on the draft documents, DRCOG prepares a summary, analysis, and report on the disposition of those comments.

 The DRCOG regional transportation planning process and its corresponding system-level public participation is a coordinated effort of the MOA-MPA partner agencies.
-However, public participation takes place at the city, county, corridor, and project levels too.
+However, public participation takes place at the city, county, corridor, and project levels, too.
 In fact, individuals concerned about a specific project or citywide plan, for example, will often find their participation to be more meaningful in a public involvement process conducted specifically for that project or plan.
 While DRCOG provides opportunities for further public comment on proposed projects during development of regional products such as the Metro Vision RTP or TIP, DRCOG's public involvement is intended to augment, not replace, project-specific public involvement activities.